 Mike and Denise Okuda: "Also appearing in the background and in the building on the right are numerous others from CBS Digital, including visual effects supervisor Niel Wray, coordinator Wendy Ruiz, producer David Rossi, visual effects producer Toni Pace Carstensen, and project executive producer David LaFountaine."

-Special thanks to Matt Wright who did most of the TOS-R screen caps for Trekmovie.com.
+Special thanks to Matt Wright who provided most of the preliminary TOS-R screen caps for Trekmovie.com.
+The current HD caps are from Trek Caps or from TrekCore.
 Thanks to Florian Haag for a correction about Scalos.
 The information that the "western fort" from "Arena" was located next to Vasquez Rocks comes from Memory Alpha.
 Gary Citron informed me that his father, Garson Citron, created the lithium cracking plant.